-Whenever in citing references in applications and in Form PO-98 (1302.12) the titles of periodicals are abbreviated, the abbreviations of titles used in Chemical Abstracts and printed in the list of periodicals abstracted by Chemical Abstracts should be adopted with the following exceptions: (1) the abbreviation for the Berichte der deutschen chemischen Gesellschaft should be Ber.
+Whenever, in citing references anywhere in the application file the titles of periodicals are abbreviated, the abbreviations of titles used in Chemical Abstracts and printed in the list of periodicals abstracted by Chemical Abstracts should be adopted with the following exceptions: (1) the abbreviation for the Berichte der deutschen chemischen Gesellschaft should be Ber.
 Deut.
-Chem. rather than Ber., and (2) where a country or city of origin is a necessary part of a complete identification, the country or city of origin should be added in parentheses, e.g., J. Soc.
+Chem. rather than Ber., and (2) where a country or city of origin is a necessary part of a complete identification, the country or city of origin should be added in parentheses; e.g., J. Soc.
 Chem.
 Ind.
 (London).

-707.05(f) Effective Dates of Declassified Printed Matter In using declassified material as references there are usually two pertinent dates to be considered, namely, the printing date and the publication date.
+Effective Dates of Declassi-707.05(f) fied Printed Matter

+In using declassified material as references there are usually two pertinent dates to be considered, namely, the printing date and the publication date.
 The printing date in some instances will appear on the material and may be considered as that date when the material was prepared for limited distribution.
-The publication date is the date of release when the material was made available to the public.\ If the date of release does not appear on the material, this date may be determined by reference to the Office of Technical Services, Commerce Department.
+The publication date is the date of release when the material was made available to the public.
+If the date of release does not appear on the material, this date may be determined by reference to the Office of Technical Services.

 In the use of any of the above noted material as an anticipatory publication, the date of release following declassification is the effective date of publication within the meaning of the statute.

 For the purpose of anticipation predicated upon prior knowledge under 35 U.S.C.
 102(a) the above noted declassified material may be taken as prima facie evidence of such prior knowledge as of its printing date even though such material was classified at that time.
-When so used the material does not constitute an absolute statutory bar and its printing date may be antedated by an affidavit under Rule 131. \See Ex parte Harris et al., 79 U.S.P.Q.
+When so used the material does not constitute an absolute statutory bar and its printing date may be antedated by an affidavit under Rule 131

+See Ex parte Harris et al., 79 U.S.P.Q.
 438.

-707.05(g) Incorrect Citation of References Where an error in citation of a reference is brought to the attention of the Office by applicant, a letter correcting the error and restarting the previous period for response, together with a correct copy of the reference, is sent to applicant.
+707.05(g) Incorrect Citation of Ref-

+Where an error in citation of a reference is brought to the attention of the Office by applicant, a letter correcting the error and restarting the previous period for response, together with a correct copy of the reference, is sent to applicant.
 Where the error is discovered by the Examiner, applicant is also notified and the period for response restarted.
 In either case, the Examiner is directed to correct the error, in ink, in the paper in which the error appears, and place his initials on the margin of such paper, together with a notation of the paper number of the action in which the citation has been correctly given.
-In the letter, the heading "Citation Correction" should be used.
-See also 710.06.
+See 710.06.

+Form POL-316 is used to correct an erroneous citation or an erroneously furnished reference.
 Clerical instructions are outlined in the Manual of Clerical Procedures, Sec.
+410.C

-410.A(7).
-In any case otherwise ready for issue, in which the erroneous citation has not been formally corrected in an official paper, the Examiner is directed to correct the citation by a separate letter.
-If a FOREIGN patent is incorrectly cited; for example, the wrong country is indicated or the country omitted from the citation, the General Reference Branch of the Scientific Library may be helpful.
+In any case otherwise ready for issue, in which the erroneous citation has not been formally corrected in an official paper, the Examiner is directed to correct the citation on an Examiner's Amendment form POL-37.

+If a FOREIGN patent is incorrectly cited: for example, the wrong country is indicated or the country omitted from the citation, the General Reference Branch of the Scientific Library may be helpful.
 The date and number of the patent are often sufficient to determine the correct country which granted the patent.